How Much is a Locksmith?

 Examining the graphic above, for the most common locksmith services you will find:

-- The average locksmith service call is $74 (the following prices are in addition to the service call)
+- The average locksmith cost for a service call is $74 (the following prices are in addition to the service call)

-- The average home rekey is $19 per cylinder (per key hole)
+- The average cost of a home rekey is $19 per cylinder (per key hole)

 These are standard industry averages because all professional locksmith companies know exactly what it takes to perform these services.
-In general Arizona locksmiths should charge less less than the national averages above.
-But no matter where you are located, when you call a credible locksmith you will find:
+In general Arizona locksmiths should charge less than the national averages above.
+A New York City Locksmith will cost more.
+So how much a locksmith costs is related to where you are located.
+But no matter where you are, when you call a credible locksmith you will find:

 1) They quote you an exact price for these common services upfront and